-() Source: ISPAT - "Conoscere il Trentino" from the website www.statweb.provincia.tn.it/annuario consulted in August 2019.

-() Source: "Foreste e fauna in Trentino 2019" - Forest and Fauna Department of the Autonomous Province of Trento (PAT) - Data "Carta dell'uso del suolo 2018".

-() Source: ISTAT - Agricultural Census for 2010.
+- (\) Source: ISPAT "Conoscere il Trentino 2019" from the website www.statweb.provincia.tn.it/annuario consulted in August 2020. - (\\) Source: "Foreste e fauna del Trentino 2019" Forest and Fauna Department of the Autonomous Province of Trento (PAT) - Data "Carta dell'uso del suolo 2018". - (\\\) Source: ISTAT Agricultural Census for 2010.
 2010 data.

-As regards the main agricultural products, instead, according to the estimates referring to the year 2018, the surface areas used are distributed as indicated in the following table.
+As regards the main agricultural products, instead, according to the estimates referring to the year 2019, the surface areas used are distributed as indicated in the following table.